MichelleEmbleton/appSecRadar/TIMELINE.md

 Solution2:  <br />

-Convert/copy the data.json file to a js object file - use the data.js already there - and add: <br /> const techList =  <br />
+Convert/copy the data.json file to a js object file - data.js - and add: <br />
+  const techList =  <br />
 before the first opening bracket \[... <br />
 data.json will be used if the data isn't in data.js.